 - (1) The park owner agrees to allow any family member of the occupant or any other person to temporarily occupy the site if he or she has the prior permission of the occupant and the park owner. - (2) The park owner and occupant agree that the park owner may demand proof that the family member of the occupant or any other person has the permission of the occupant to occupy the site.
-That proof may be given in person, in writing or over the telephone.
+That proof may be given in person, in writing, over the telephone or by other electronic means.